getify/Functional-Light-JS/manuscript/ch3.md

-# Chapter 3: Managing Function Inputs
+# Chapter 3: Managing Function Inputs {#ch3}

-Chapter 2 explored the core nature of JS `function`s, and layed the foundation for what makes a `function` an FP *function*.
+[Chapter 2](#ch2) explored the core nature of JS `function`s, and layed the foundation for what makes a `function` an FP *function*.
 But to leverage the full power of FP, we also need patterns and practices for manipulating functions to shift and adjust their interactions -- to bend them to our will.

 Specifically, our attention for this chapter will be on the parameter inputs of functions.
 As you bring functions of all different shapes together in your programs, you'll quickly face incompatibilities in the number/order/type of inputs, as well as the need to specify some inputs at different times than others.